 Personal: Hometown is Plano, Texas ...
-Attended Plano High School, where as a senior he was a first-team Class 5A All-State selection by Associated Press ...
-Rushed for 1762 yards and 28 TDs as a prep senior and added 42 receptions for 594 yards and five TDs ...
+Attended Plano High School; earning first-team Class 5A All-State Associated Press honors as senior, when he rushed for 1762 yards and 28 TDs and had 42 catches for 594 yards and five TDs ...
 Ford Texas Class 5A Player of the Year in 2009 ...
-Rushed for 1768 yards and 29 TDs as a junior ...
-Earned first-team all-district honors in basketball as a junior and senior, and as a sophomore he was part of Class 5A state championship basketball team ...
-Graduated from Nebraska in three and a half years, with degree in history ...
-Has earned repeated scholar-athlete awards throughout his career, including first-team CoSIDA Academic All-American in 2011 and 2012, and recognition as one of 15 National Football Foundation Scholar Athletes in 2012 ...
+Rushed for 1768 yards and 29 TDs as junior ...
+Earned first-team all-district honors in basketball as junior and senior, and as sophomore was part of Class 5A state championship basketball team ...
+Graduated from Nebraska in three and a half years with history degree ...
+Earned repeated scholar-athlete awards throughout career, including first-team CoSIDA Academic All-American in 2011 and ’12, and recognition as one of 15 National Football Foundation Scholar Athletes in ’12 ...
 Offseason residence is Dallas, Texas ...
 Married (wife Danielle) ...
 Hobbies include movies, basketball, tennis, golf, fishing and drawing.

 As a true member of Bengaldom, Jack's huge win at Children's Hospital in Boston last week foreshadowed Cincinnati's massive win at Paul Brown Stadium on Sunday over Boston's Patriots.